Who wins, who loses, who gets eliminated — and why we need to change the game?

 Through drawing out fascinating insights from different cultures around the world this keynote presentation reveals principles we can all use to improve the way we think about innovation and ultimately change the game.
 Fast-paced entertainment and humor are blended with deep social and anthropological research, with profound implications for facing contemporary challenges.
 Along the way participants discover the enduring cultural traits that foster true creative thinking and innovation.
 They identify how (organizational) culture can shape creative and innovative thinking – and in turn how creative thinking can shape organizational culture for ultimate success.

-How often do we stop to think about how and why we innovate?
-Are WE in danger of innovating for the sake of innovating?
-And what does all this mean for contemporary organizations?
-This session challenges the typical assumption that innovation is about designing bigger, better, and faster products and services – and suggests, instead, that it should be about creative culture change.
-By turning the standard ‘success’ paradigm upside down, this session examines the real meaning of progress, and demonstrate how it is possible to transform an organization at the most fundamental levels in a socially responsible way.
+How often do we stop to think about why and how we innovate?
+Are we in danger of innovating for the sake of innovating?
+The invention of products that don’t appear to meet any real needs like purple Pepsi may indicate that perhaps innovation for the sake of innovation has gone too far.
+This session dives deep below the surface of the most innovative cultures, and challenges the typical assumption that innovation is simply about designing bigger, better, and faster products and services.
+It suggests, instead, that innovation should be about creative culture change.
+By turning the standard ‘success’ paradigm upside down, the real meaning of progress is examined and a better way forward is identified.
+It demonstrates how it is possible to transform an organization at the most fundamental levels through truly human-centric ethical and responsible innovation.